Switches | Outlets | Troubleshooting | LED Tube Lights | Basic Electricity | Ballasts | Replace Ballasts | Misc Articles

 Decora Style Outlets

 Decora style is a decorative version of the standard duplex outlet.
 Decora style is about 3 ½ times more expensive than standard outlets.
 Some homeowners have had switches and outlets replaced in their home with Decora style as a form of remodeling.
+Find Decora Outlets

 Electrical Outlet Orientation

 Conventional outlet orientation is with the ground pin at the bottom.
-Many electricians feel the orientation should be with ground at the top.
+Some electricians feel the orientation should be with ground at the top.
 This orientation would reduce the chance of metal (bracelet or necklace) contacting the line and neutral when plugging or unplugging a cord.

 Wires connect to terminal screws